Souradeep028/platinum-rx-assignment/README.md

 - **Console Output**: Colored logs for development
 - **File Logging**: Separate error and combined log files
 - **Structured Data**: JSON format with timestamps and metadata
-- **Request-Specific Logging**: Each request gets a unique logger instance
+- **Request-Specific Logging**: Each request gets a unique logger instance with request ID
 - **Log Levels**: Error, warn, info, debug

 Log files are stored in the `logs/` directory: